aiforged/docs/docs/services/speech/index.md

 | ------------------------ | ----------------------------------------------------------- | --------------------------- |
 | Microsoft Speech-to-Text | Accurate, scalable transcription for meetings, calls, media | microsoft-speech-to-text.md |

-{% hint style="info" %}
+!!! info
     Need transcription for a different provider or specialized workflow?
 Reach out to the AIForged team to discuss your requirements.
-{% endhint %}

 ***